sgmurphy/wordpress-plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==
+= 1.8.9.2 =
+- Fixed: Reply-to field was not returning the correct email address.

 = 1.8.9.1 =
 - Added: Complex fields now can have separate error messages for each field.
 - Added: Recommended, New, and Featured addons are now displayed first on the addons page.